 The superstructure consists predominantly of an offsite manufactured glulam beam and columns, with cross laminated timber wall and slab elements.
 The glulam framed structure has a concrete plinth and the cross laminated timber panelled superstructure includes some steel elements.

 As a Passivhaus structure, Ramboll’s specialist timber team designed the structural frame to accommodate a significant amount of services.
-We also adopted full circle design responsibility and designed and detailed all the timber connections on the development.
+We also designed and detailed all the timber connections on the development.
 Indeed, the entire project team and supply-chain for Harris Academy worked closely together to ensure we maximised the value of the scheme, improved onsite H&S and made the structure easy to build with simple detailing.